feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 230 spread among his livestock, yet his manager, Lie Tek Tjoan, made no report to the local authorities.
 He even sold eight sick buffaloes to a native.
 Five buffaloes were seized and put under the surveillance of a government veterinary surgeon.
 Oey Tjeng Yan pleaded guilty and was sentenced to one month unpaid forced labour by the Batavia Landraad.
 To make matters worse, he still sold another twelve sick cattle to a nearby landowner of Grogol, an Indo-European, which caused the epidemic to spread even wider.
 The Resident of Batavia said that Oey Tjeng Yan should lose his titular majorship,1°3 although the Director of Home Affairs preferred to let the Governor-General decide this seemingly petty case.!04 The final decision decreed that Oey Tjeng Yan should lose his honorary title.

-So far | have focussed on cases in which Chinese officers lost their position and prestige.
+So far I have focussed on cases in which Chinese officers lost their position and prestige.
 My purpose is, again, to underline how shaky their positions were, even down to the lowest rank of lieutenant.
 Moreover, we can observe that even in the establishment of the Chinese officership, the Dutch never abandoned their central principle of loss and profit.

 Enforcement against fraud in revenue-farming was criticized by F Fokkens, the Inspector of Cultivation.
 He argued that since revenue-farming involved government policy, legal cases involving- Chinese officers should be conducted in the residency council of justice, as was the case with Europeans.
 Being prosecuted in the native Landraad under the police roll system, and particularly being subjected to the physical penalty of unpaid forced labour, brought bitter degradation to their position and prestige.
 But the Director of Justice argued that in cases of misdemeanour and fraud in revenue-farming, Chinese